What's up next in the federal trial of Dylann Roof?

 LIFE OR DEATH

-Prosecutors have said they might call as many as three dozen witnesses to make their case for why Roof, 22, should get the death penalty for the June 2015 slaughter at Emanuel African Methodist Episcopal Church in Charleston.
+Prosecutors called a total of 25 witnesses to make their case as to why Roof should get the death penalty for the June 2015 slaughter at Emanuel African Methodist Episcopal Church in Charleston.
+Relatives of all nine victims gave emotional testimony about the loss of their loved ones, recalling special memories and describing a painful future without each person in it.

-The defense put up no witnesses during the seven-day trial.
-The defense team repeatedly tried to work in evidence about Roof’s mental state, but U.S. District Judge Richard Gergel ruled that had nothing to do with Roof’s guilt or innocence.

-Roof has been adamant on representing himself during the sentencing phase of trial, with his defense team staying on as legal advisers.
-The capital defense experts who represented Roof during the guilt phase have said they fear he won’t put up evidence that could potentially spare his life out of fear of embarrassing himself or his family.
+As during the guilt phase of his trial, Roof put up no witnesses and also opted not to testify himself.
+During sentencing, Roof has represented himself, although his former defense team has remained seated with him, acting as his legal advisers.

 ROOF’S COMPETENCY

-Roof’s whole trial was put on hold for several weeks so Judge Gergel could hold a first competency hearing.
+Roof’s whole trial was put on hold for several weeks so U.S. District Judge Richard Gergel could hold a first competency hearing.
 During that proceeding, which was closed to the public over media objections, Gergel heard two days of testimony, after which he determined Roof was mentally competent to face trial.

-After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing on Roof’s mental status, saying serious enough issues had been raised in filings made under seal that the judge needed to address them in court.
+After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing last week on Roof’s mental status.
+At that time, the judge said serious enough issues had been raised in filings made under seal that the judge needed to address them in court.

-In deeming him competent both to stand trial for sentencing and to represent himself, Gergel gave Roof an extra day to prepare his case.
-Jurors now will return to court Wednesday.
+Gergel deemed Roof competent both to stand trial for sentencing and to represent himself, and jurors returned to court Jan.
+4.

 WHY IS HE REPRESENTING HIMSELF?

-Roof hasn’t ever said definitively why he wants to act as his own lawyer, but he’s left some clues along the way.
+Roof hasn’t ever said definitively why he wanted to act as his own lawyer, but he’s left some clues along the way.

 As early as last summer, Roof’s legal team filed a notice with the court that they planned to introduce evidence that their client suffers from a mental illness.
 Many subsequent motions have been filed under seal, purportedly to conceal sensitive information, but it’s likely further details on what lawyers planned to present are contained within.